-As such, gendered disadvantage persists, not because politicians do not want to address gender inequality, clearly they do.
-We have long been aware of the problem gender has presented for pension provision, and have witnessed various reforms (State Earnings Related Pension Scheme in 1975 being a notable example) since the inception of State Pensions to address this.
-Indeed, the problem of gender is debated in the Beveridge Report (Beveridge, 1942)iii.
-However, a fundamental problem persists; No matter how far reaching these policy reforms are, they still rely on an idealised male worker (Corsi and D'Ippoliti, 2000).
+Gendered disadvantage persists, not because politicians do not want to address gender inequality in pension provision, clearly they do, and the policies discussed in this paper demonstrate this.
+But to truly address the gender disadvantage would require a far more radical restructuring of the welfare system, along with a rejection of the heteropatriarchal rationale upon which it is based.
+We have long been aware of the problem gender has presented for pension provision, and have witnessed various reforms (SERPS in 1975 being a notable example) since the inception of State Pensions to address this.
+Indeed, the problem of gender is debated in the Beveridge Report (Beveridge, 1942).
+However, a fundamental problem persists and that is that no matter how far reaching these policy reforms are, they still rely on an idealised male worker (Corsi and D'Ippoliti, 2000).
 When workers are not able to conform to this idealised worker, government has taken steps to recompense for gaps from the labour market, so long as the gaps are a result of recognised and 'legitimate' exemptions in accordance with the legislation.
 However, what is not addressed is the fact that the system is built around the heteropatriarchal experience, and that this makes the system gender blind.

 Thus it is not simply that women are disadvantaged in the labour market, and thus retirement, but that the pension system institutionalises this disadvantage by not fully recognising experiences and contributions that are not heteropatriarchal.
-True, the new policies have developed legislative mechanisms to account for these 'other' experiences and contributions, but the system is not structured around these experiences or recognised as equal to the heteropatriarchal norm.
+True, the new policies have developed legislative mechanisms to account for these 'other' experiences and contributions, but the system is not structured around these experiences in the way that it is the heteropatriarchal one.
 Thus the disadvantage produced by the system goes fundamentally unaddressed, even though the system seeks to ameliorate that disadvantage.

 Lowering the number of NI contributory years needed to qualify for the State Pension is a technical fix for the problem, rather than a fundamental solution.
 A fundamental solution would require a rethink about not only how we define the economy, but also how we value contributions to the economy and society.
-Currently contributions beyond the formal economy that lay outside the normal heteropatriarchal experience, are not valued so highly in government policies.
+Currently contributions other than those to the formal economy, and that lay outside the normal heteropatriarchal experience, are not valued so highly in government policies.
 The link to NI contributions demonstrates that contribution to the formal economy is preferred, and this presents a major barrier to women unable to fulfil the heteropatriarchal experience.